CarsonScott/Competitive-Feature-Learning/README.md

 # Competitive Feature Learning

-Competitive feature learning and classification algorithm.
+A feature extraction and classification algorithm that learns representations of input patterns.